 However, in many instances, the homepage is not optimised to capture the visitor’s attention.
 As the visitor may not find what they are looking for they are likely to navigate away from the homepage, effecting your bounce rate and quality score.

-This error has the double negative impact of losing the customer and increasing the AdWords charge per click.
+This error has the double negative impact of losing the customer and increasing the Google Ads charge per click.

 To combat this, you can create a landing page which can be designed to cater for the searcher’s specific requirements.